Using RAM and Reviewing Inventories

 - Worker (as of date of report); lists current RW’s by name, employee ID or student number, Form 3 date (Training and Experience Form), last formal training program description, last formal training date, and the (tentative) date of the next training update.
 You should examine each column and then make any appropriate corrections as noted in the Check off Box area.
 You should also write in the information that you wish to be changed in the appropriate area.

-- Name and Signature; space is provided for the preparer of the report to sign and date the quarterly report form.
+- Name and Signature; space is provided for the preparer of the report to sign and date the report form.
 Once completed, the form should be given to the AU’s for their review and signature if they were not the preparer.

 - Once the report is completed, make a copy for your records and return the original to your assigned HP.